 • Lightening: This is when your baby settles deeper into your pelvis.
 You may feel more space in your chest and notice easier breaths, but you may also feel new pressure low in your belly or pelvis.
 Some people describe it as the baby “dropping.”

-• Back pressure: The American College of Obstetricians and Gynecologists said that back pressure often appears as the body prepares for labor and may show up before contractions form a stead pattern.
+• Back pressure: The American College of Obstetricians and Gynecologists (ACOG) said that back pressure often appears as the body prepares for labor and may show up before contractions form a steady pattern.

 You may also notice mood shifts, trouble sleeping or a sense that your body feels “different.”
 These changes don’t confirm labor, but they often happen close to the start.